Sabres Hockey Network: Television

 MSG Western New York is carried on DirecTV, channel 635-1.
 The network is also available on Charter Spectrum, the predominant cable provider in New York State.
 The channel is available on Verizon FiOS, with high-definition feeds only arriving in late 2011 after a protracted legal dispute in which MSG refused to provide Verizon with an HD feed.
 The channel and therefore most Sabres games are not available on Dish Network due to a years-long continuing carriage dispute between the Dish and MSG Networks.

+In Canada, Sabres games were previously available in the Niagara Region through Bell TV.

 The practice of syndicating games to a local broadcast station has happened only once since MSG took over the broadcast contract: WGRZ and WHEC-TV were given rights to simulcast MSG's coverage of the February 11, 2012 game between the Sabres and the Tampa Bay Lightning, as a one-time goodwill gesture in the ongoing dispute between Time Warner Cable and MSG; the two sides had an approximately 11/2-month contract dispute that left games unavailable on cable for most of the state.

-Games carried by TNT, TBS, ESPN, ABC, and CBC Television are not produced by the Sabres, and these television broadcasts are not considered to be part of the Sabres Hockey Network.
-The network produces "radio only" broadcasts for its terrestrial affiliates when an ABC game airs.
+Games carried by TNT, TBS, ESPN, ABC, and Canadian television are not produced by the Sabres, and these television broadcasts are not considered to be part of the Sabres Hockey Network.
+The network produces "radio only" broadcasts for its terrestrial affiliates when a game airs on U.S. national television.